 In the framework of the full model, information about recent mobility is hardly used in the inference as the chance of being infected on the latest day of data available and dying on that day is vanishingly small.

-Therefore, recent pattern of mobility can be used to inform future pattern of deaths.
+However, recent mobility patterns can be used to inform future incidence of deaths.